 Being intellectually competitive in conversations

 If you get a bunch of intellectual people together, sometimes, but not always, the discussion will turn into a big battle to prove who knows more than all the others.
 One person will make some statement.
 Someone else will have to jump in and trump it with a more impressive, obscure piece of knowledge.
-A third voice will point out they're mistaken and offer the 'accurate' version of the facts.
+A third voice will point out they're mistaken and offer the "accurate" version of the facts.
 It will be pointed out that someone used a big word improperly.
 Even if they're just casually discussing a topic on the surface, underneath everyone's vying for the title of Smartest Person at the Table.
-All the ideas of correcting, debating, and 'one upping' I just mentioned come into play here.
-Like the other points, doing this can be tiresome to other people and throw a conversation off its axis.
+All the ideas of correcting, debating, and one-upping I just mentioned come into play here.
+Like the other points, doing this can be tiresome and throw a conversation off its axis.
 People often want to connect and feel on the same page, not like they're always competing.

 Being too blunt and abrasive

 When you hang around people who like to argue and debate all the time, everyone can get into the bad habit of being too blunt and tactless with each other.
 This is fine around your intellectual friends, but not so great around people who have no tolerance to it.
-Arrogance can also lead someone to speak in a rude, overly-straightforward way.
+Arrogance can also lead someone to speak in a rude, overly straightforward way.

 There's a pretty well known joking-but-not-really theory that says typical people apply tact to everything they say.
 Nerds, as the theory goes, are the opposite.
 They're naturally more abrasive around each other, but don't take any of it personally, because they apply tact to everything they hear.
 Two typical people or two nerds can communicate with each other just fine.
 But if you put a typical person and nerd together it breaks down.
 The nerd gets exasperated with the typical person for tiptoeing around what they want to say, and the regular person gets offended by the nerd's curt, direct manner of communicating.